 Mary’s encounter with regular meditation practice began in earnest in 1989.
 She initially attended retreats in France in the Vietnamese Mahayana tradition (Thich Nhat Hanh) where she took lay ordination in 1995.
-Subsequently Mary moved from Europe to Sri Lanka for seven years where she explored traditional Theravadan and Western Insight traditions.
-Since moving to Australia she has participated in various Insight style retreats including Receptive Meditation (Linda Modaro) and Recollective Awareness (J Siff) both which continue to inspire her.
-Ongoing study has extended to more teaching , Somatic Experiencing trauma therapy and the intersection of psychology and biology .
-Mary is passionate about human change, growth and various modalities of healing .
-She works in private practice as a counsellor/psychotherapist based in Brisbane where she also leads MBSR and sitting meditation groups.
+Subsequently Mary moved from Europe to Sri Lanka for seven years where she explored traditional Theravadan and Western Insight traditions before emigrating to Australia in 2003 .
+She is motivated by various Insight style retreats including open, spacious style practices such as Reflective Meditation (Linda Modaro) which continues to inspire her.

 Lucinda's Fine Food will be catering for the event, providing gourmet vegetarian meals.

 Driving: Here is a link to Google Maps Hartzer Park.